-Although pharmaco- and psychotherapeutic strategies can manage the emotional swings caused by bipolar disorder, the disorder’s unpredictability limits these approaches’ efficacy.
-In response, researchers are building upon studies that link acoustic changes to mood states.
-Their goal is to develop apps that identify precursors of manic and depressive episodes.
+Although concerted pharmaco- and psychotherapeutic strategies can manage the intense emotional swings caused by bipolar disorder, the disorder’s unpredictability means these strategies can have limited efficacy.

-Researchers at the University of Michigan are testing an app that analyzes speech patterns to detect subtle variations indicating mood changes.
+Researchers at the University of Michigan are testing an app that analyzes speech patterns to detect subtle variations that indicate mood changes.
 Dubbed PRIORI, the app functions in the phone’s background and records the patient’s side of any call.
 The recordings are encrypted and stored on servers that are in full compliance with patient privacy laws.

-Changes — such as long pauses — in vocal acoustics may indicate depressive states, and rapid topic changes and fast talking suggest manic swings.
-The researchers hope to discover precursors to these shifts so patients know when they need to get help.
+Changes, such as long pauses, in vocal acoustics are recognized as indications of depressive states, and rapid topic changes and fast talking are linked to manic swings.
+With PRIORI, researchers hope to discover specific precursors to mood shifts so that patients know when they need to get help.

 Improved Data, Expanded Applications

 PRIORI represents a potentially marked improvement over currently available smartphone applications.
-With existing apps, patients record data in a journal-like format, enabling them to identify events that might trigger mood swings, as well as remember medication instructions and keep track of questions they want to ask their physician or psychologist at their next appointment.
+With existing apps, patients record data in a journal-like format, enabling them to identify events that might trigger mood swings, as well as remember their medication instructions and keep track of questions they want to ask their physician or psychologist at their next appointment.
 While these apps are valuable, they depend on patient compliance, whereas data collection is automatic with PRIORI.

 University of Michigan researchers hope to apply their findings to other mental health disorders, such as schizophrenia and post-traumatic stress disorder, which can also cause changes in vocal patterns.